 To find out more, check out PMI’s Volunteer Opportunities page.

-Additional Benefits Apart from these "hard" benefits, there is another reason to support PMI that I learned from an article published in PMI Today.
+Apart from these “hard” benefits of PMI Membership, there is another reason to support PMI that I learned from an article published in PMI Today.
 PMI is a leading advocate for the Project Management professional across the globe.
 It undertakes various initiatives to generate awareness about the value of Project Management and its practitioners.
 The membership and support of PMPs facilitates many of these initiatives, which indirectly benefit the members.